 Feed Beef Dinner for two days, then Chicken Dinner for two days.
 Next, alternate daily between the two for ten days.
 Add new proteins every couple of weeks, until your pet is rotating through all the varieties.
 Feed Ground Seafood Dinner and Tripe once your pet is transitioned.
 Low bone content in fish and tripe (no bone) can lead to loose stool.
 Mixing Seafood and Tripe with other patties will help firm the stool.

 Not all dogs enjoy fish.
-If your pet refuses mackerel, then supplement with Kelp & Alfalfa.
+If your pet refuses fish, then supplement with Kelp & Alfalfa.
 In addition, regular supplementation with Totally Raw’s Omega 3 Oil is recommended.

 Almost all dogs are highly motivated to try raw, but a small minority will not recognize a natural diet as food.
 In this case, try mixing a small amount of raw in with your pet’s regular food.
-As s/he becomes accustomed to raw, increase the natural food and decrease processed food until you are feeding totally raw.
+Then, as s/he becomes accustomed to raw, increase the natural food and decrease processed food until you are feeding totally raw.

 Another method is a quick sear in a frypan.
 Often this small change is enough to pique your pet’s interest in natural food.
 Over a couple of days, decrease the sear until you are providing the patties totally raw.